kpritam/csw-kube/readme.md

     - Cluster Management on Port 7879
     - Config Server on Port 4000

-- Run minikube dashboard to view kubernetes dashboard where you can see logs from all the applications.
+- Run `minikube dashboard` cmd from shell to view kubernetes dashboard where you can see logs from all the applications.

-- Run minikube service config --url, which will give Config server url which can be accessible from host machine
+- Run `minikube service config --url` cmd from shell, which will give Config server url which can be accessible from host machine

+### Shutdown Cluster

+- Execute `down.sh` script from shell, which will remove all the deployments, services and statefulsets

+- Run `minikube stop` to stop minikube cluster